12 Pieces of Unsolicited Advice for 19th-Century Girls

 "No girl can long be beautiful without health; and no girl who enjoys perfect health can be really ugly in appearance.
 A healthy countenance is always attractive.”

-Kellogg was presumably pretty picky about whom his adopted children hung out with: "A girl will always do well to avoid a companion who is vain, idle, silly, or frivolous.
+Kellogg was presumably pretty picky about whom the many children he and his wife fostered hung out with: "A girl will always do well to avoid a companion who is vain, idle, silly, or frivolous.
 Girls who have these evil characteristics are very likely to have others also which are worse. … No matter how pretty, witty, stylish, or aristocratic she may be, she should be shunned."

 3. Don't read sentimental books.